TheCriticalSkiff/divi-docker/EXAMPLE_REGTEST.md

-# How to Use Testnet Mode with Divi Docker Image
+# How to Use Regtest Mode with Divi Docker Image

-This guide demonstrates how to run the Divi Docker container to connect to the Divi testnet.
+This guide demonstrates how to run the Divi Docker container using REGTEST.

 ## Basic Usage

-To run the Divi Docker container with testnet mode, use the following format:
+To run the Divi Docker container with regtest mode, use the following format:

 ```bash
 docker run -d --name divid_container \